tresnjo/wave-and-heat-simulation/README.md

     The BC[i] corresponds to the i:th boundary condition in correspondance to the image above. rect[i] stands for the $i:th$ coordinate where for i=0,1 is used for x-coordinates and for i=2,3 is used for the y-coordinates.
 </p>

- Below is an image from the code itself.
+Below is an image from the code itself:

 <p align="center">
     <img src="https://user-images.githubusercontent.com/121384892/215294698-77c83a8f-ed9a-4985-8e77-0414350c6bfc.png" width="500" height="400">